 Once you know your target score, you need to figure out what your current proficiency level is.

-The current proficiency level refers to your test score in case you walk into the test center today and totally unprepared.
+The current proficiency level refers to your test score in case you walk into the test center today and are totally unprepared.
 Taking a full-length GRE diagnostic or mock practice test can give you an accurate estimate of this score.

 Now calculate the gap between the current score and your target score.
-For instance, if you scored 300 points today, and your target is 315, then the gap you need to fill is of 15 points.
+For instance, if you scored 300 points today, and your target is 315, then the gap you need to fill is 15 points.
 As per the experience with thousands of students, you need 2 months to cover this gap, if you study smartly by using the right resources.

 Gap Timelines – Contact a GRE Mentor:

 Now that you know what score gap you need to fill, you would be able to tell how much time you will require in doing so.
 As simple as it may seem, many students find it hard to calculate this time and so expert mentorship is highly recommended.
 At Scholar Den, you can have your profile evaluated for FREE by our GRE experts.
-After evaluating your profile, they will suggest a time period required for you to reach up to your target so that you can start right away.
+After evaluating your profile, they will suggest a time period required for you to reach up your target so that you can start right away.